reshamas/reshamas.github.io/_posts/2021-02-22-data-umbrella-afme-2021-scikit-learn-sprint-report.md

 Contributors joined from 14 different countries.
 Country information was provided based on where participants were joining from.
 Saudi Arabia, Kenya and Nigeria had the most participants, for a total of 16 of 31, almost 55%.

- Other countries represented include Morocco, South Africa, Ghana, Iran, Congo, Malawi, as well as Sweden, France and Ireland.
+ Other countries represented include Morocco, South Africa, Ghana, Iran, Congo, Malawi, as well as Sweden and France.

 Given the migration in the region, these other countries were also represented in terms of contributor background:  Sudan, Turkey, Syria.

 There were two invited contributors, joining from India and Germany.
 Invited contributors were those who participated in a prior sprint and have continued contributing to scikit-learn.
 They were paired with a new contributor.

+### Spoken Languages
 All communication was in English.
 All participants felt comfortable conversing in English.
 Languages spoken by participants included:  English, Arabic, French, Kishwahli, Persian, Hindi, Urdu, Turkish and German.

+### Open Source Background
 Two-thirds of participants identified as having "none" or "beginner" level experience in contributing to open source.

+### Number of Participants
+- About 15 participants joined the pre-sprint event
+- 31 participants joined the sprint
+- 7 participants joined the post-sprint event

+Post-sprint event well.
+Programming partners disappeared.
+They have been contributing after the sprint.
+Maren: pair programming connection issues Isaac

 The participa
 To ensure that attendees had some knowledge of Python and scikit-learn, a brief application form was used.
 Attendees did not have to be experienced Git users, but some experience was helpful.